Introduction of Fixed Income Funds

 The government and corporates usually back it.
 Some of the common income funds are mentioned below.

 - Treasury Bills: It is short-term fixed-income security that usually matures within one year.
-It is issued at a discounted price, and on maturity, the face value is paid.
+It is issued at a discounted price, and the face value is paid on maturity.
 The difference is the income earned from the treasury bills.

 - Treasury Notes: It is a long-term investment varying from 2 to 10 years.
-It pays a fixed interest over the period of investment, and on maturity, the principal investment is repaid to investors.
+It pays a fixed interest throughout the investment, and on maturity, the principal investment is repaid to investors.

 - Corporate Bonds: Corporates issue it.
-The price and interest rate varies from one corporate to another.
-It is issued in various forms.
-Usually, a higher credit rating company offers low-interest rates since the investment is more secured than other companies.
+The price and interest rate vary from one corporate to another.
+It is published in various forms.
+Usually, a higher credit rating company offers low-interest rates since the investment is more secure than other companies.

-- Certificate of Deposit: It is a fixed income instrument offered by banks and financial institutions and with a maturity period of less than 5 years.
+- Certificate of Deposit: It is a fixed income instrument offered by banks and financial institutions with a maturity period of less than five years.
 The interest rate offered is higher than the savings A/c interest.
 It is also one of the secured investments.

-- Fixed Income mutual funds: It is a specific investment by mutual funds into bonds and debt instruments that pays fixed income in the form of interest.
-The portfolio managers will charge the professional fees for managing the funds, and the fixed income received will be transferred to investors.
+- Fixed Income mutual funds: A specific investment by mutual funds into bonds and debt instruments that pays fixed income in the form of interest.
+The portfolio managers will charge professional fees for managing the funds, and the fixed income received will be transferred to investors.

 Why Invest in Fixed Income Funds?

-Fixed income funds are secured investments and suitable for investors who are risk-averse.
+Fixed income funds are secured investments and suitable for risk-averse investors.
 The returns will be lower than equity investment, but the capital is protected.
-It is preferred by investors who look out for stable income from investments and want to protect their money.
+It is preferred by investors who look out for stable income from investments and want to save their money.

 Benefits of Fixed Income Funds